Dartmouth Hitchcock Medical Center

 The Veterans Affairs Medical Center

 The Veterans Affairs Medical Center (VAMC) is a 60-bed, acute care hospital, set in White River Junction, Vermont, only a short drive from Dartmouth Hitchcock Medical Center.
-It is home to inpatient psychiatry, residential treatment for substance and trauma-related disorders, outpatient psychiatry, CL, TMS, and ECT.
+It is home to inpatient psychiatry, residential treatment for substance and trauma-related disorders, outpatient psychiatry, Consultation Liaison Psychiatry, TMS, and ECT.
 It also has community and geriatric psychiatry clinics.
 It sees patients with a full spectrum of psychiatric diagnoses, with an emphasis on PTSD and substance use disorders.
 It is also the home of the National Center for PTSD.

 New Hampshire Hospital